Skip to main content

 Smart contract that controls capture/void logic.
 Different operators enable different payment patterns:

-• Time-locked: Release after period expires
+• Time-locked: Capture after period expires

-• Arbiter-controlled: Third party decides release
+• Arbiter-controlled: Third party decides capture

 • Usage-based: Capture proportional to consumption